aarchiba/astropy/docs/utils/data.rst

 from time to time - is reasonably common in astronomy.
 Astropy therefore provides some tools for working with such data.

-The primary tool for this is the astopy *cache*.
+The primary tool for this is the Astropy *cache*.
 This is a repository of downloaded data, indexed by the URL where it was obtained.
 The tool `~astropy.utils.data.download_file` and various other things built upon it can use this cache to request the contents of a URL, and (if they